HaveTimeDrinkTea/w11_Professional_README_Generator/README.md

 It requires us to use the node.js inquirer package and ES6 to dynamically create a command-line README.md generator application that produces a high quality professional README.md.

-The dynamically generated README.md will be stored in a separate directory (./readmes) and each time a user generates a README.md the file name will add a version number to the file.
+The dynamically generated README.md will be stored in a separate directory (./readmes) and each time a user generates a README.md, the file name will have a version number added to it.

 As this command line application won't be deployed, I have provided a link to a walkthrough video that will demonstrates its functionalities by simply invoking the following command: